-dep.ann vector with either the names of the columns or the column numbers in the dependent data that contain the annotation. indep.ann vector with either the names of the columns or the column numbers in the independent data that contain the annotation. dep.id vector with the column name in the dependent data that contains the ID.
-Will be used in the sim.plot.zscore.heatmap function.
-Empty ID's will be substituted by NA. dep.chr vector with column name in the dependent data that contains the chromosome numbers. dep.pos vector with the column name in the dependent data that contains the position on the chromosome in bases. dep.symb Optional, either missing or a single vector with the column name in the dependent data that contains the symbols.
+dep.symb Optional, either missing or a single vector with the column name in the dependent data that contains the symbols.
 Will be used in sim.plot.zscore.heatmap as label. indep.id vector with the column name in the independent data that contains the ID.
 Will be used in the sim.plot.zscore.heatmap function.
 Empty ID's will be substituted by NA. indep.chr vector with the column name in the independent data that contains the chromosome numbers. indep.pos vector with the column name in the independent data that contains the position on the chromosome in bases. indep.symb Optional, either missing or a vector with the column name in the dependent data that contains the Symbols.
-Will be used in sim.plot.zscore.heatmap as label. overwrite $\log$ logical, indicate when a run.name is already present, the results can be overwritten. run.name Name of the analysis.
+Will be used in sim.plot.zscore.heatmap as label. overwrite logical, indicate when a $\operatorname{run.name}$ is already present, the results can be overwritten. run.name Name of the analysis.
 The results will be stored in a folder with this name in the current working directory (use getwd() to print the current working directory).
 If the missing, the default folder "analysis_results" will be generated.

-Based on the chromosome and probe position an absolute position is calculated according to chromosomenumber\1e9 + probe position.
+Based on the chromosome and probe position an absolute position is calculated according to chromosomenumber1e9 + probe position.
 Chromosome column is converted to factor and releveled according to the levels of the chrom.table, so the only levels allowed are c(1:22, "X", "Y").
 Currently only human genome support without mitochondrial DNA.